JThomas01/GroupProjectBlog/index.md

 ### Group Meeting 21/02/18 - 3:00PM
 I did not attend this meeting as I was ill(I have previiusly seen a doctor about this).
 I proposed to the group that we reschedule the meeting for a later date, as more than half of us were missing.

+## Week beginning 26/02/18 (Week 5)

-### Group Meeting 0.31 IBERS 23/2/18
+### Group Meeting 0.31 IBERS 26/2/18
 This meeting was called because of Wayne Aubreys absence to the meeting on Friday.
 I arrived late to the meeting and I did not have much to add to the meeting.
 In the meeting, it was agreed that all blogs would be updated, and that we were reading them to ensure everyones current progress.
 It was also discussed that we tidy up the repository to adhere to the QA standards.
 Using a third party app (such as Trello) to manage tasks was also discussed, which we talked about in the meeting that was scheduled later.

-## Week beginning 26/02/18 (Week 5)

 ### Group Meeting in Think Tank - 26/2/18
 In this meeting, tasks were given to each member of the group.
 The tasks were listed and members of the group put their hands up for a task that they were willing to do.
 Members that were not present in the meeting had a task assigned to them by the members that attended the meeting.

 ## Week beginning 5/03/18 (Week 6)

+### Meeting in think tank - 05/03/18
+We discussed the feedback we have recieved from Chris Price and members are urged to read upon the feedback, as it will be discussed later in the week.
+We also saw one of the first demos for our iteration of JoggleCube, a lot of the base concepts are there, now that the test spec is done, the rest of us are expected to help with the code where we can.

+### Meeting in think tank - 07/03/18
+In this meeting we dicussed the feedback from Chris Price and set a plan to improve our work based upon that feedback.
+The test spec is set to be ammended to align with the feedback recieved.
+We also discussed the abcense of members, and not being informed as to why, this will be discussed with wayne later in the week.

+### Meeting in B20 - 19/13/18
+In this meeting we discussed the absence of member with no information as to why and now all members are required to give a basic explanaion as to why they cannot attend so the rest of the group know how to set tasks appropriately.
+We also dicussed each job that needs doing and I have been tasked with making sure the game stops the user fron saving pre loaded files.

 ## Week beginning 12/03/18 (Week 7)

+### Meeting in think tank - 12/03/18
+In this meeting it was found that many members did not how how the code for the game worked, so Przemek gave everyone a walkthrough.
+Excluding myself due to an abcense. i have informed the group as to why i was missing.
+After looking at the code and communicating with the group, i also now know how the code runs and where i can start working.

+### Meeting in think tank
+We discussed information that Przemek had recieved from Chris Price after emailing him, after he showed us we asked if he could send the rest of the group the response if we need to look back at it.
+We have also began to fix our focus onto the technical documentation, before handin.

 ### Group Meeting in B20 - 16/03/18 - 4:00PM
 I was unable to attend this meeting, because I had a family emergency back home and i was required as soon as possible.
 I sent an email to Wayne Aubrey (waa2) explaining the situation and I have also sent a message to the rest of the group aswell.